mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 These are not gods in the traditional sense but elemental forces that predate the current pantheon.
 They are not worshipped through temples but through primal magic and druidic rites.

-## The Ancient Primordials

-These are not gods in the traditional sense but elemental forces that predate the current pantheon.
-They are not worshipped through temples but through primal magic and druidic rites.

 **Ignar, the First Flame** ::
 - Element: Fire